 When I was there, there was also a vintage car exhibition next to the market at the Parliament House Gardens.
 Though I’m not sure if they are there every week.
 All the cars there were very well-preserved and very diverse in variety.
 There were cars from as old as the 1920’s to cars from as recent as the 1980’s, all still in great condition!

 3. Visit The Maritime Museum

 Did you know that Hobart is the second oldest port in Australia after Sydney?
-At this museum, you get an informative display of how Hobart contributed to the early days of Australia settlement, aboriginal watercraft, early European explorers and whalers.
+At this museum, you get an informative display of how Hobart contributed to the early days of Australian settlement, aboriginal watercraft, early European explorers, and whalers.

 Visit the Maritime Museum website for more information.

 4. Walk around The Dock and Battery Point

 This is a self-guided tour you can do on your first day in Hobart, which will take you to some of the most well-preserved historic buildings in Hobart.